Image 1 of 1

 Science Says:

-Studies confirm moringa improves collagen formation and reduces signs of aging through its antioxidant and nutrient profile (Frontiers in Pharmacology, 2018).
-Iron in moringa helps fight hair thinning caused by deficiency.
+Studies confirm moringa improves collagen formation and reduces skin aging.
+(Frontiers in Pharmacology, 2018).
+I

-This seed is rich in protein, nicotinic acid, lecithin, and biotin, which stimulate hair growth and prevent hair loss.
+The seeds contain amino acids, biotin, nicotinic acid, lecithin etc stimulate hair growth and prevent hair loss.

 Science Says: